 Jody Kretzmann teaches Introduction to Community Development to undergraduate students from a variety of programs at Northwestern.
 The course examines both historic and contemporary community building efforts, paying special attention to approaches that were shaped by Chicago.
 This urban center, often described as a "city of neighborhoods," has long been a seedbed for community-based problem solving inventions.
 Jane Addams and her colleagues developed the Settlement House in Chicago.
 Saul Alinsky gave shape to modern community organizing.
 Scores of Chicago neighborhoods have developed effective community economic development organizations.
 Today, community building continues unabated, both in Chicago and across North America.
 Students in this course have the opportunity to learn from Professor Kretzmann as well as the numerous community leaders he brings in as guest speakers in the class.

-The ABCD Institute reflects the principles experiential learning through all its activities, believing that individuals learn best through engaging in real-life, work-on-the-ground experiences that enable them to understand the work at its core.
-Jody Kretzmann currently acts as an advisor to the Freshman Urban Program, which introduces incoming freshmen at Northwestern to Chicago neighborhoods and the community organizations within them.
+The ABCD Institute reflects the principles of experiential learning through all its activities, believing that individuals learn best through engaging in real-life, work-on-the-ground experiences that enable them to understand the work at its core.
+Jody Kretzmann is the facutly member for Engage Chicago and currently acts as an advisor to the Freshman Urban Program, which introduces incoming freshmen at Northwestern to Chicago neighborhoods and the community organizations within them.
 The mission of FUP is to educate students about the city in which they will be living and help them understand ways they can be involved in social change.
 Kretzmann also provides an opportunity for the students in his three courses, Introduction to Community Development, Schooling in Communities, and Introduction to International Community Development, to work with local nonprofit groups in and around the city of Chicago and around the world.
 Kretzmann was a founding faculty member of the Associated Colleges of the Midwest's Urban Studies Program which provides undergraduate students from thirteen midwestern colleges experiential learning opportunities with local organizations in Chicago that teach them about the major sociological and political issues of the day.

 | ABCD COMMUNITY STORIES